GarompaEstomper/texthealthbar/README.md

 # Sven Co-op Dynamic Boss Healthbar Script (game_textbar)

-An ultra-optimized, event-driven AngelScript custom entity for **Sven Co-op** that renders a global boss healthbar using clean, centrally aligned HUD text parameters.
+An ultra-optimized, event-driven AngelScript custom entity for **Sven Co-op** that renders a global boss healthbar using clean, centrally aligned HUD game_text.

-This script completely replaces old, unoptimized sprite-based variations.
-It eliminates massive server lag by moving away from constant high-frequency polling loops and replaces them with an efficient event-based system that only broadcasts data across the network when actual changes occur.
+It eliminates massive server lag by moving away from constant high-frequency polling loops with sprites and replaces them with an efficient event-based system that only broadcasts data across the network when actual changes occur.

 ---